We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Safety

 Any piece of equipment with exposed, fast-spinning blades requires special safety considerations.
-To minimize the risk of injury, look for an electric tiller with safety features that include a push-button motor start as well as metal guards behind the tines, which prevent rocks and other potential projectiles from hitting you.
+To minimize the risk of injury, look for an electric tiller with common safety features, such as a push-button motor start as well as metal guards behind the tines to prevent rocks and other potential projectiles from hitting you.

 Keep the following safety tips in mind when preparing the area for tilling and operating the tool: